-- Scale down the instance count to 0.
-It will take about 30 minutes to deallocate your instances.
+- Scale down the quantity of workers to 2.
+The minimum scale down size in the portal is 2.
+It will take a few minutes to deallocate your instances.

 - Select the new compute size and number of instances.
-From here, it will take between 2 to 3 hours to complete.
+From here, it will take up to 2 hours to complete.

 If your apps require a larger compute resource size, you can't take advantage of the previous guidance.
 Instead of changing the size of the worker pool that is hosting those apps, you can populate another worker pool with workers of the desired size and move your apps over to that pool.

 - Create the additional instances of the needed compute size in another worker pool.
-This will take from 2 to 3 hours to complete.
+This will take up to an hour to complete.

 - Reassign your App Service plans that are hosting the apps that need a larger size to the newly configured worker pool.
 This is a fast operation that should take less than a minute to complete.

 - Scale down the first worker pool if you don't need those unused instances anymore.
-This operation takes about 30 minutes to complete.
+This operation takes a few minutes to complete.

 Autoscaling: One of the tools that can help you to manage your compute resource consumption is autoscaling.
 You can use autoscaling for front-end or worker pools.
 You can do things such as increase your instances of any pool type in the morning and reduce it in the evening.
 Or perhaps you can add instances when the number of workers that are available in a worker pool drops below a certain threshold.